ibm-cloud-docs/databases-for-postgresql/queries.md

 You are experiencing slow queries.
 {: tsCauses}

-- LogDNA is a log management service that can be integrated with {{site.data.keyword.databases-for}} to collect, analyze, and store logs.
-Use the LogDNA timeline feature to see how often a search term appears in the log over time.
-The timeline typically shows log events as bars or markers that are distributed along the time axis.
-The length or height of the bars or markers can represent the event frequency or other parameters, depending on the timeline visualization.
+- [{{site.data.keyword.logs_full}}](https://cloud.ibm.com/docs/logs-router?topic=logs-router-getting-started) is a log management service that can be integrated with {{site.data.keyword.databases-for}} to collect, analyze, and store logs.
+Use the {{site.data.keyword.logs_full_notm}} timeline feature to see how often a search term appears in the log over time.
+The timeline typically shows log events as markers that are distributed along the time axis.
+The length or height of the lines or markers can represent the event frequency or other parameters, depending on the timeline visualization.
 A long query by itself isn't a problem.
 A series of them can be, and identifying the actual duration can also help.
 - Enable [`pg_stat_statements`](https://www.postgresql.org/docs/14/pgstatstatements.html){: external} to identify bottlenecks and areas for optimization. `pg_stat_statements` is a PostgreSQL extension that tracks the planning and execution statistics of all SQL statements that are executed by a server.
-- Enable [`logminduration_statement`](https://www.postgresql.org/docs/14/runtime-config-logging.html){: external}, a configuration parameter in PostgreSQL that determines the minimum length of time after which queries should be logged.
-By setting an appropriate value, you can configure PostgreSQL to log queries that exceed a certain execution time.
-Adjust the value based on your requirements.
+- Configuring the log_min_duration_statement allows users to log statements that take longer than a specified time to complete.
-- For more information, see [Changing your {{site.data.keyword.databases-for-postgresql}} Configuration](/docs/databases-for-postgresql?topic=databases-for-postgresql-changing-configuration).
+- For more information, see [Changing your {{site.data.keyword.databases-for-postgresql}} configuration](/docs/databases-for-postgresql?topic=databases-for-postgresql-changing-configuration).
 {: tsResolve}

 ## How do I keep slow query logging from exposing sensitive data?